stickhandle/candy-11ty/src/site/about.md

 ---
-title: Candy | About
+title: About
+headTitlePost: "| Candy"
+date: 2019-03-17
 layout: layouts/page.njk
-bodyClass: candy-page
-templateEngineOverride: njk, md
-contentContainerClass: container
-metaDescription: Candy is an Eleventy project starter with loads of sugar on top.
+metaDescription: "Candy is a quick-start scaffold for building sites.
+It's Eleventy with sugar on top."
 ---
-# About

 This is the about page.